w12rr/suml/kedro-suml/README.md

-# kedro-suml
+# carPricePrediction

 ## Overview

-This is your new Kedro project with Kedro-Viz and PySpark setup, which was generated using `kedro 0.19.5`.
+This is your new Kedro project with Kedro-Viz and PySpark setup, which was generated using `kedro 0.19.6`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.